 Screen resolution is incorrect

-An incorrect screen resolution can also cause your computer screen size to be abnormal.
+Wondering how to shrink your screen back to its normal size?
+An incorrect screen resolution can also cause your screen size to be abnormal.
 Screen resolution refers to the number of pixels displayed on the screen.
 If the resolution is set too low or too high, it can result in a distorted display size.

 Accidental resizing using keyboard shortcuts

 Another possible reason for your computer screen not being at its normal size is accidental resizing using keyboard shortcuts.
 Certain key combinations can trigger a change in the screen size, and if pressed unintentionally, it can cause the screen to appear larger or smaller than usual.
-By clicking the keyboard shortcut again, you will change the settings back.
+By clicking the keyboard shortcut again, you can get your computer screen back to normal size.

 How to change the Size of Your Computer Screen Display Setting

-Now that we understand why your computer screen might not be at its normal size, let’s explore how you can change the size of your computer screen according to your preferences even if it’s an external display:
+Now that we understand why your computer screen might not be at its normal size, let’s explore how to get your computer screen back to normal size according to your preferences — even if it’s an external display:

 Using display settings to resize the screen

-In addition to adjusting the screen resolution, you can also resize the screen using the display settings.
-In the same Display settings window, look for the “Scale and layout” section.
+In addition to adjusting the screen resolution, you can also get your computer screen back to normal size using the display settings.
+In the same Display settings window mentioned above, look for the “Scale and layout” section.
 Here, you can drag the slider to adjust the size of text, apps, and other items on the screen.
 Experiment with different settings until you find the one that suits your needs if one doesn’t work for your preferences.

 Changing the screen size with keyboard shortcuts

-If you prefer using keyboard shortcuts, you can change the screen size by pressing the appropriate keys.
+If you prefer using keyboard shortcuts, you can shrink your screen back to normal size by pressing the appropriate keys.
 For example, on Windows, you can press the “Ctrl” and “+” keys together to zoom in and make everything appear larger.
 Similarly, you can press “Ctrl” and “-” keys together to zoom out and make everything appear smaller.

 How to Shrink Your Full Screen Back to Normal Size on Windows 10 & 11

-If your computer screen is currently larger than normal and you want to shrink it back to its normal size, there are a few methods you can try:
+If your computer screen is currently larger than normal and you want to get it back to its normal size, there are a few methods you can try: